Avenue of the stars

 TONY CURTIS (1925-2010)

-Producer, director, and writer Vanessa Block is a familiar face at Coronado Island Film Festival, where she has served as an esteemed juror, a participant in panel discussions, a workshop presenter, and as producer and co-writer (with director Michael Sarnoski) of the highly acclaimed film, “Pig,” starring Nicholas Cage, Alex Wolff and Adam Arkin, which screened at CIFF 2021.
-She is a graduate of Yale University and holds a master’s degree in global medicine from USC.
+Producer, director, and writer Vanessa Block is a familiar face at Coronado Island Film Festival, where she has served as an esteemed juror, a participant in panel discussions (“Women in Entertainment” this year), a workshop presenter, and as producer and co-writer (with director Michael Sarnoski) of the highly acclaimed film, “Pig,” starring Nicholas Cage, Alex Wolff and Adam Arkin, which screened at CIFF 2021.
+She is a graduate of Yale University with a master’s degree in global medicine from USC.

 WILL ROGERS (1879 – 1935)